LeekOnionRings/CharacterListReact/README.md

 # SimpleCRUD
-This is a simple CRUD React project
+This is a simple React project